deepaksamuel/iRoot/README.md

 ##Binaries:

-Windows: Binaries are available in the releases section.
+Windows: Binaries are available in the releases section https://github.com/deepaksamuel/iRoot/releases.
 No need to install ROOT.
 ROOT 6 comes along with the setup.
 Make sure that the enviroment variables do not have any ROOTSYS variables.

 Linux: Download the source code and compile.
 Ubuntu 14 compiled binaries are in the releases section.